-Unfortunately not every one can make it right first time:
+Unfortunately, not everyone can make it right the first time:

 In-fact, only near 15,000 candidates are selected by UPSC out of those 5 lakh candidates who actually appear.
 This also means that, if you didn’t clear prelims, you are not alone, and there are around 4,90,000 candidates just like you.
 We know that this feeling doesn’t reduce the pain of those who worked hard for this exam, but it’s just a reminder that not clearing prelims is quite normal!

 Realize that those who start first not always finish first:

 Just understand that not all those who cleared prelims will get into the final service, but only around 1000 will be selected from 15,000.
 The remaining 14,000 too will have to start writing prelims next year along with you.
 The beauty of this service is that the age or number of attempts taken to qualify are not points of consideration for those who know the importance of it.

 Not everyone can be successful in the IAS exam.

 The basic reason being a limited number of vacancies compared with the number of serious applicants.
 It is not a bad idea to consider back-up plans, particularly if your background is not a job-guaranteed professional course.